staab/bombadillo/README.md

 # Appendix D — Poetry Samples

 What follows are samples of Bomdadillo poetry illustrating the peculiar beauty and flexibility of the language.
 Bombadillo poetry is best read out loud, in the presence of others, at any time of year.
 Rough translations are provided.

+## Elundello

+> dina limulelundello
+> twinderry oma maturnil berello
+> dardildillo o mulbendilben

+Translation:

+> The glow of sparkling-thick honey
+> Soaking into corn bread,
+> Shine again in quiet conversation

+## Bandadildillo

+> nevendim vintindo pinilben
+> nevendim dinilta ringdello
+> nevendim tundrindo o rumunilben
+> bandadildillo bilben

+Translation:

+> Taste the scent of grass
+> Hear the sky's sunlight
+> Feel your feet on the springy ground
+> Dance with us a while

+## Dininfello

+_Note that this poem runs against the grain of the language, in describing darkness and evil, that is, barrow-wights.
+This is an abuse of the language, but it's interesting to see its limits._

+> nun rumblor rumilben
+> sindaltinor
+> o vintil brendil
+> dellobillo
+> lilbillo bindo o dininfello
+> dilbillo ar

+Translation:

+> Under hills of dirt
+> Long little creatures
+> with a skin of fog
+> fade
+> wrap ourselves in cold sunlight
+> again and again

+## Nevendim o bil

+> nevendim o bil
+>   dellodim oma brendil bil
+>   twindim o ringder bil
+>   bellodim o bil
+> dinal bandadillo o breelendello
+> dellobillo waydor rumilpor

+Translation:

+> Dream with me
+>   sink into my skin
+>   mingle with my breath
+>   awaken with me
+> Sunlight, shimmer in our quiet place
+> We sleep like the dewy earth